How a short story started (and almost ended) as a film project

 Eventually autumn turned to winter, and all the steam that had kept the project chugging along seemed to have vanished.
 Shortly before Christmas my producer, who had already juggled far too many projects at once, was forced to leave what even I had to admit had become a sinking ship.

-Proof-of-concept art commissioned during the pre-production phase of the short film project by Ethan Brown.
+Proof-of-concept art commissioned during the pre-production phase of the short film project.

 In the following months—it was now early 2023—I tried to revive the project locally in Norway, hoping that maybe this project could prove more of a large fish in a small pond-type situation when compared to London, but lacking any real contacts in the local film industry I struggled to find people that were interested.
 In an attempt to poke a hole in the budget that had previously ballooned out of control, I also re-wrote the script so that my author character, though still an Englishman, had moved to Norway in an ill-fated attempt at reconnecting with his Scandinavian roots in order to inspire his writing.
 This way I would not have to spend money having to dress things up to look like we were actually in England, and I would only have to cover the travel expenses of my leading man.